Have a Question?

 Tracks and Minors

-A minor in Business Communication is not available.
+A minor in business communication is not available.
+A minor in communication is available.

-The B.S. to M.S. option is available for students majoring in Business Communication who wish to combine their bachelor’s coursework with work toward a master’s degree in one of Stevenson’s graduate programs.
+The BS/MS option is available for students majoring in business communication who wish to combine their bachelor’s coursework with work toward a master’s degree in one of Stevenson’s graduate programs.
 Students choosing this option may earn their master's degree in as little as one year after their bachelor's degree.
-Interested student must formally apply for entrance into a B.S. to M.S.option in their junior year.
+Interested students must formally apply for entrance into a BS/MS option in their junior year.
 Once admitted into this program, students develop an educational plan in consultation with their undergraduate and graduate advisors.
-A master's degree in Communication Studies will be offered beginning fall, 2015.
+A master's degree in Communication Studies is available.
 For more information on this program, see the School of Graduate and Professional Studies Catalog.

 Connect With Us